 4. Cross-Country Skiing Paradise Valley, Montana

-- B-Bar ranch: At the southern end of Paradise Valley.
-At Carbella, turn right off Highway 89 onto Tom Miner Creek Road, cross the Yellowstone River and follow this road south into the hills (with a few turns along the way)
+- B-Bar ranch: In Carbella, turn right off Highway 89 onto Tom Miner Creek Road.
+Cross the Yellowstone River and continue south.

 - Mill Creek: Drive south from Livingston on Highway 89 for 15 miles.
-Once you reach the Mill Creek Road intersection, turn left and go to the end of the road.
-Park there.
+At the Mill Creek Road intersection, turn left.
+Go to the end of the road and park.
 From January 1, the gate closes to motor vehicles and opens for winter recreation.

 5. Paradise Valley Scenic Loop

-The Highway 89 segment is a faster, newer road, that’s busy during the summer months.
-Thousands of people travel daily, coming to and from the entrance of Yellowstone National Park near Gardiner in the south.
-Naturally, there’s thick traffic, including many RV’s and cars pulling trailers (caravans), on this road.
+The Highway 89 segment is faster, newer, and busier during the summer months.
+Thousands of people travel through Paradise Valley daily, coming to and from Yellowstone National Park.
+As a result, there’s heavy traffic on Highway 89.

 Paradise Valley Scenic Loop Map